numpy/numpy/doc/source/reference/c-api.iterator.rst

 significant effort.
 In 1.6, the major exception to this is the neighborhood iterator, which does not have corresponding features in this iterator.

-Here is a conversion table for which funcitons to use with the new iterator:
+Here is a conversion table for which functions to use with the new iterator:

 =====================================  =============================================
 *Iterator Functions*